MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-generic-mdm.md

 To use the Microsoft Enterprise SSO plug-in for Apple devices:

-- The device must be managed (MDM)
+- The device must be managed by a mobile device management (MDM) provider solution.
-- The MDM solution must support configuring [Single Sign-on MDM payload settings for Apple devices](https://support.apple.com/guide/deployment/extensible-single-sign-on-payload-settings-depfd9cdf845/web) with a device policy
+- The MDM solution must support configuring [Single Sign-on MDM payload settings for Apple devices](https://support.apple.com/guide/deployment/extensible-single-sign-on-payload-settings-depfd9cdf845/web) with a device policy.
 - The device must support the plug-in:
   - iOS/iPadOS 13.0 and newer
 - Microsoft Authenticator app installed on the device.
-  - The Microsoft Authenticator app can be installed manually by users, or deployed with an MDM.
+The Microsoft Authenticator app can be installed manually by users, or deployed with an MDM.

 > [!NOTE]
 > On iOS and iPadOS devices, Apple requires that the SSO app extension and the Microsoft Authenticator app be installed.
 Users don't need to use or configure the Microsoft Authenticator app, it just needs to be installed on the device.